Fact or Fiction? – Diet Myths

 Busting diet myths

-So, how do you tell the difference between a faddy diet and one which will help you lose weight at a sensible rate and keep it off?
+So, how do you tell the difference between a faddy diet or diet myths and one which will help you lose weight at a sensible rate and keep it off?

-Look out for the warning signs and beware of these common dieting myths:
+Look out for the warning signs and beware of these common diet myths:

 Diet Myth 1 – Skipping breakfast is a good way to lose weight